Jack12xl/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome!

-I'm trying to build a naive blog with github.
+I am learning to build a naive blog with github.
 If u have any suggestion, feel free to **issue** me!